RArnoco/Programming_Execises/README.md

 # Programming_Exercises
-This repo is all about exercises and mini projects using different languages and tehcniques
+This repo is all about exercises and mini projects using different languages and techniques.